 Just a few days ago, a landslide made things even worse.
 Some houses suffered further cracks due to the landslide.
 The construction of a tunnel has caused many problems for the villagers.

-Muzaffar Ahmad, a resident of Gagangir, expressed his concerns regarding the ongoing construction of the Z-Morh tunnel in the area, stating,
+Muzaffar Ahmad, a resident of Gagangir, expressed his concerns regarding the ongoing construction of the Z-Morh Tunnel in the area, saying, “Ever since the construction began, our homes have been continuously facing blasting, which has caused cracks in them.”

-The construction of the Z-Morh Tunnel, which aims to improve connectivity and accessibility in the region, has inadvertently brought anguish to the lives of the villagers.
+The construction of the Z-Morh Tunnel, intended to enhance connectivity and access in the region, has brought hardship to the lives of the villagers.

-The construction of the Z-Morh Tunnel, a 6.5-kilometre-long tunnel project, started in May 2021 and aims to ensure continuous connectivity between Srinagar and Kargil, especially during the harsh winter season.
+The Z-Morh Tunnel project, spanning 6.5 kilometres, was initiated in May 2021 to ensure uninterrupted access between Srinagar and Kargil, especially during harsh winter conditions.

-The joint effort between the National Highway Infrastructure Development Corporation (NHIDCL) and APCO Infratech Pvt Ltd is intended to address the challenges posed by avalanches and heavy snowfall, which frequently result in the closure of the existing road for nearly seven months every year.
+A collaborative effort between the National Highway Infrastructure Development Corporation (NHIDCL) and APCO Infratech Private Limited, the project’s objectives are to eliminate challenges caused by snowfall and heavy snowstorms, which often render the existing route impassable for nearly seven months each year.

 Homes damaged lives shattered